farry92/ScCM/README.md

 # ScCM
-## A contrastive learning model for analyzing large-scale CNS scRNA-seq data
+### A contrastive learning model for analyzing large-scale CNS scRNA-seq data
 # Getting started
-## In the first step, you will need to download a scRNA-seq and convert the data to the h5ad file format.
+### In the first step, you will need to download a scRNA-seq and convert the data to the h5ad file format.
-# Basic Usage
+# Basic Usage (details see the demo)

+%run ScCM.py \
+--input_h5ad_path={input_path}